jihyunsong42/KSMProject/README.md

 Stock Display website project<br>
 #1 Implemented Front End using Angular.<br>
 #2 Django and Django Rest Framework is used for back-end environment.<br>
-#3 Bootstrap 4, Font Awesome 4, HighCharts, Pandas are used
+#3 Bootstrap 4, Font Awesome 4, HighCharts, Pandas are used<br>
 #3 The main page shows KOSPI stock chart, and if you click other market name, the chart changes to it.<br>